There is currently no Snow Event Advisory in place.

 Snow routes are areas that are particularly challenging for snow removal due to elevation, road grade (slope), roadway width and numerous cul-de-sacs.
-There are seven snow route areas in Kelowna: Wilden, the Ponds, Magic Estates, Dilworth Mountain, Academy Way, Black Mountain and Kirschner Mountain.
+There are several snow route areas in Kelowna: Academy Way, Black Mountain, Clifton/Magic Estates/Wilden, Dilworth Mountain, Kirschner Mountain, McKinley Beach and areas in the South Mission, including The Ponds.
 Check out the snow route map to see if your home is on a snow route.

 Signage indicating snow route areas will be installed each November.
 Additional areas may be implemented in the future as this program evolves.

 What to do if you are on a snow route